ProvableHQ/leo/documentation/leo_by_example/token.md

 - [Step 4: Public to Private Transfer](#step4)
 - [Step 5: Private to Public Transfer](#step5)

-We'll be conducting a transfer between two parties.
+We will be conducting a transfer between two parties.

 ```bash
 The private key and address of Alice.